VM Backup

 1. If you enable image-level backup for the backup policy, Veeam Backup for Microsoft Azure performs the following operations:

-1. Launches a worker instance in an Azure region in which a processed Azure VM resides.
+1. Launches a worker instance in an Azure region in which the processed Azure VM resides.

-By default, Veeam Backup for Microsoft Azure launches worker instances using automatically created virtual network.
+By default, Veeam Backup for Microsoft Azure launches worker instances using virtual networks created automatically.
 However, you can add specific worker configurations.
 For more information, see Managing Worker Instances.

-1. Reads data from a cloud-native snapshot, transfers the data to a backup repository and stores it in the native Veeam format.
+1. Reads data from the created cloud-native snapshot using a shared access signature (SAS) URI, compresses the data and transfers it to the target backup repository, and stores it in the native Veeam format.

 Note